darksylinc/colibrigui/Readme.md

 We perform text rendering using Freetype2 & HarfBuzz.
 Additionally these two depend on ZLib.
 These libraries are being included and have been tuned with defaults to use our own compiled versions, rather than system ones.
 The libraries are not using CoreText, Direct2D nor any other OS-specific rendering implementation.
-This allows CrystalGui's text engine to be used on virtually any platform (e.g. Linux, Windows, Mac, iOS, Android) in a consistent manner, and without having to worry about ABI breakage.
+This allows Colibri's text engine to be used on virtually any platform (e.g. Linux, Windows, Mac, iOS, Android) in a consistent manner, and without having to worry about ABI breakage.
 1. Freetype2 depends on HarfBuzz (optional) to enhance auto hinting.
 But for that to work,